Sedna (mythology): Myth

 The varying legends each give different rationales for Sedna's death.
 Yet, in each version, her father takes her to sea in his kayak, chopping off her fingers.
-In each version she sinks to the bottom of the sea, worshiped by hunters who depend on her goodwill to supply food.
+In each version she sinks to the bottom of the sea, worshipped by hunters who depend on her goodwill to supply food.
 She is generally considered a vengeful goddess, and hunters must placate and pray to her to release the sea animals from the ocean depths for their hunt.
 At Killiniq, people threw worn-out harpoon-heads, broken knives, and morsels of meat and bone into the sea as offerings.

 In astronomy

 90377 Sedna, a trans-Neptunian object discovered by Michael Brown (Caltech), Chad Trujillo (Gemini Observatory) and David Rabinowitz (Yale University) on November 14, 2003, is named after her.